gboicheff/RateMyDorm/README.md

 # Rate My Dorm

+first add the .env file to your project then run one of the following:

-run frontend: npm run client
+frontend: npm run client

-run backend: npm run server
+backend: npm run server

-run both: npm run dev
+both: npm run dev